iManagement

 • calm and coherent behaviour,

-• accessible reserves,
+• accessible food stores,

-When these criteria are met, there is no need to actively search for a specific pathology.
-However, in case of persistent doubt or unusual signs, it is recommended to seek advice from an experienced beekeeper or contact a bee inspector rather than interpreting uncertain symptoms alone.
+In cases of persistent doubt or unusual signs, it is recommended to seek advice from an experienced beekeeper or to contact a bee inspector, rather than interpreting uncertain symptoms alone.

 Key points

-• Regular, quantified monitoring is essential
+• Regular, quantified varroa monitoring is essential

 • Visual indicators alone are insufficient